 Saint John of the Cross (1542 – 1591), a Carmelite friar and priest of Marrano origin, was a major figure of the Spanish Counter-Reformation, a mystic and a Roman Catholic saint.
 St. John of the Cross is known especially for his writings.
-Both his poetry and his studies on the development of the soul are considered the summit of mystical Spanish literature.
+Known also as John Yepes, both his poetry and his studies on the development of the soul are considered the summit of mystical Spanish literature.
 Two of his poems, the Spiritual Canticle and the Dark Night of the Soul, are widely considered masterpieces of Spanish poetry.
 He was mentored by and corresponded with the older Carmelite, Teresa of Avila.

 Quotations by St. John of the Cross…